swiftlang/swift/docs/ErrorHandling.rst

 It would be better if the compiler didn't require the outer ``try``.

-On the other hand, the "statement-like" story already has a number of other holes: for example, ``break``, ``continue``, ``return`` behave differently in them than in statements.
+On the other hand, the "statement-like" story already has a number of other holes: for example, ``break``, ``continue``, and ``return`` behave differently in the argument closure than in statements.
 In the future, we may consider fixing that; that fix will also need to address the error-propagation problem.

 ``using``
 ~~~~~~~~~